chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/gulpfile.js/README.md

 ### config/

-All project settings and configurations are stored here.
-This is where you will set what libraries and assets are needed for this project's Skin, Containers, Modules, etc.
+All project settings and configurations needed for Gulp to run properly.
+This information is imported from the `.env` file at the root of the project's skin directory.

 ### tasks/